Arts on Prescription

 What happens?

-When we receive your referral we will contact you and invite you to attend one of our HEADSTART programmes.
+When we receive your referral we will contact you and invite you to attend a HEADSTART Art programme.

 HEADSTART Gallery of Recent Artworks